Quinn-of-England/Tindergram/README.md

 ## Technologies Used

-Android studio, Java, SQL (some sort of database language)
+Frontend(app): Android studio (XML is already a part of it), Kotlin Backend(server): Android studio, SQL (some sort of database language)